mseelye/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 That is not all.
 It can not be anywhere in the bank.
 There are places special to put bitmaps, charset and screen RAM.

-And that adds to other limitations not discussed here.
+That adds to other limitations not discussed here.
 To tell the VIC which bank to use is done through the registry `$dd00`_ of CIA 2, like this:

 .. code:: asm